petelapczynski/INVEST/README.md

 * alerts.csv – data used for the alert/notification system.
 This does not integrate with any alerts actually setup in Ally Invest.
 * comments.csv – data used for user added comments for any of your holdings.
 I find it helpful just to remind myself if “I like this stonk”
 * extra_accounts.csv – data for account holdings of non Ally Invest accounts that you’d like to manually integrate into the Dashboard.
-To fully implement, you’d also need to add the accounts to the “SETUP_EXTRA_ACCOUNTS” section in the main “javascript.js” file.